 A signature is the most basic way to indicate your agreement to a contract.
 No matter whether your signature’s messy or unusual, it is legally valid.

-This truth, along with the widespread acceptance of electronic contracts, justifies the question: Can your signature be anything?
+This truth and the widespread acceptance of electronic contracts justify the question: Can your signature be anything?
 And what kinds of signatures are valid?
 This article will answer these and other relevant questions.

 Can Your Signature Be Anything?

 Your signature on a contract or document makes it legally binding.
 Even if it’s a simple mark or notation, it still demonstrates your acceptance of the terms and conditions included in the document.

-Some people’s signatures resemble a small mark, while others write so fast that their signature looks like scribbled note.
+Some people’s signatures resemble a small mark, while others write so fast that their signature looks like scribbled notes.
 While one should try to be as legible as possible, the neatness or clarity of the signature has no bearing on its validity.

 Here are some things to consider when signing documents.

 Does your signature have to be your full name?

 While signing your full name looks professional and removes ambiguity, no laws require you to do so.
 That said, the law does require that the mark you place on the paper be your usual way of signing documents.

 Can I use my initials as my signature?

 Initials are one of the most common signature styles.
 They are just as valid as any other signature or mark.
-Whatever signature you use, however, make sure that it is consistent across all your legal documents, such as your driver’s license and passport.
+Whatever signature you use, however, make sure it is consistent across all your legal documents, such as your driver’s license and passport.

-When answering the question, “Can your signature be anything?”, we must cover the rules for a legally binding signature.
+When answering “Can your signature be anything?”, we must cover the rules for a legally binding signature.

 - You Have to Mark the Document

 Some people like to bring out their inner calligraphers when signing their names.
 That’s good, but a valid signature can be any mark representing you.

-It can be a squiggle, an image, or a simple X. A ‘valid’ signature is any signature that records the intent of the parties involved in the agreement (more on below).
+It can be a squiggle, an image, or a simple X. A ‘valid’ signature is any signature that records the parties’ intent in the agreement (more on below).

 - You Don’t Need a Pen